Botspot/pi-apps/README.md

 # pi-apps
 ## Raspberry Pi App Store for Open Source Projects

 There is an abundance of open-source, community-developed software for Raspberry Pi, but very few people know about them.
-This app store aims to change that, functioning as a software catalog, and as an easy way to install/uninstall apps.
+This app store aims to change that, showcasing everyone's hard work.

 ### To install:
 ```